-One of the best ways to come up with mobile app ideas is to create a solution for a problem people face in their everyday lives.
+One of the best ways to come up with mobile application is to create a solution for a problem people face in their everyday lives.

 First, you need to identify a problem that you experience on a regular basis.
 Can you think of a solution to make this problem less prominent?
-If you can, then you might be at the root of a new app idea.
-Can this solution be achieved with an app?
+If you can, then you might be at the root of a new idea.
+Can this solution be achieved with application?
 If the answer is yes, then there’s a good chance you’re on to something.
 The last thing you should ask yourself is; do other people have the same problem too?
-If the answer to this is also yes, then you have a solid idea for a new app.
+If the answer to this is also yes, then you have a solid idea.

 This is a common approach for creating new apps and businesses in general.
 It works well because it encourages you to look at things in simple terms.
 It’s much easier to fix a basic problem than to come up with a complex and completely new idea.
 And if you understand the problem yourself, then you’re in a good position to fix it.

 Canvsly is a great example of this technique.
 The app was created by Amit Murumkar.
 He realized that there wasn’t enough space on his refrigerator for all of his child’s artwork.
 Some of it had to be removed over time to make space for new paintings and drawings.
 But he didn’t have a good way to save the old artwork.

 He also felt sad that his own artwork was never saved.
 Then he thought about all the other parents that must have a similar issue.
 He found a problem he was having, realized that other people had the same problem and created a solution.
 You can read the full Canvsly story here.

 The key to this technique is to be aware of pain-points in your life or the lives of your friends and family.
 If you or someone you know encounters the same issue on a regular basis with no solution in sight, then you can be the one to fix it.

 2. Improve an Existing Mobile App Idea